iTejasW/-Titanic-Survival-Prediction-using-Tensorflow-in-Python/README.md

 Titanic Survival Prediction using Tensorflow in Python

-we will be creating a Machine Learning Model to predict the survival chances of the Titanic passengers using the given information in the csv file
+we will be creating a Machine Learning Model to predict the survival chances of the Titanic passengers using the given information in the csv file. we are going to use a linear estimator to utilize the linear regression algorithm.

 Libraries used:

 sklearn